loethen/brain-training-games/data/blog/how-to-improve-short-term-memory.md

 ## Can You Actually Fix Memory Problems?
 The Science of Hippocampus Regeneration

 **Yes, memory can be restored.** Unlike most brain regions, the hippocampus retains neurogenesis capacity — the ability to grow new neurons throughout life.

+**Before we dive into solutions, assess your current memory capacity:** Take our [Free Short Term Memory Test](/games/free-short-term-memory-test) to establish a baseline.
+This scientifically-based assessment will help you track your improvement as you implement the strategies below.

 Research shows:

 - **New neurons form daily**: Healthy adults generate 700+ new hippocampus neurons per day
 - **Recovery is possible**: Even severely damaged hippocampus tissue can regenerate with proper intervention